calvinrzachman/chain-of-thought/proof-of-work/README.md

 Answer: Proof of Work
 ```

+How do we achieve this goal?
+- Require that for any message to be valid that it carry with it a valid Proof of Work.
+- Establish a rule that all network participants accept the chain of hashed messages with the greatest total Proof of Work (the highest energy chain).

 { INSERT DEFINITION OF PROOF OF WORK - Consolidated from section above }

 ***Proof of Work imposes a cost to changing the system state and provides a way to efficiently (constant time – does not depend on the size of the cost proved) prove that cost has been paid.
 By requiring that nodes build on the chain of messages with the most Proof of Work (the highest energy chain) we ensure that nodes only build/work for the chain which represents the energy of the largest network.